 Safety Hazards and Prevention Strategies in Lithium Battery Assembly Processes

-Common Safety Hazards in Lithium Battery Assembly
+Common Safety Hazards in Lithium-Ion Battery Assembly

 1. Short Circuits

-2. Electrolyte Leaks
+2. Electrolyte Leakage

 3. Thermal Runaway